 My child is especially anxious about going to the dentist.
 What can we do?

 It is common for many people and children to experience dental anxiety during their dental appointment.
-Talking with our doctors about our sedation dentistry options is a great way to look for alternatives to assist with dental anxiety.
+Talking with our doctors about our dental sedation options is a great way to look for alternatives to assist with dental anxiety.
 Our sedation dentistry practices assist in keeping your child calm and comfortable throughout the appointment.
 Additionally, our doctors provide compassionate dental care, so you don’t have to worry.

 What should I expect at our first dental appointment?

 For our new patients, we have a whole page dedicated to helping you prepare for your first appointment.
 You should expect to be welcomed into our office with a smile.
 Our team will consult with you on your previous dental history, provide a thorough dental cleaning, and provide you with a treatment plan for any dental concerns you may have.